Protect from Pass the Hash Attacks

 An attacker doesn’t need to trick your IT team into giving out their privileged credentials.
 They simply need to convince an employee to disclose credentials through a phishing attack, or infect a low-level employee’s computer with malware.
 Once inside the network, all an attacker needs to do is wait until that employee has a problem with their computer, calls IT, and someone from IT stops by with their administrative credentials to fix the problem.

 When your IT admin enters privileged account credentials onto the malfunctioning box, even when connected remotely, the password is stored in memory in a hash.
 If an attacker can capture the hash, they can use it anywhere on the network, without ever needing to know the original password.
-This kind of attack is one of the most common and fastest attacks known to the cyber security community.
+The pass the hash attack is one of the most common and fastest attacks known to the cyber security community.

 Many of my fortune 500 customers fear Pass the Hash more than all other types of attack.